Saamy Square trailer: Vikram plays a cop who is perpetually angry

-The first full theatrical trailer of actor Vikram’s upcoming Saamy Square was released on Sunday.
+The much-awaited theatrical trailer of actor Vikram’s upcoming Saamy Square was released on Sunday.
 Well, director Hari is not known for making subtle films.
 He, however, seems to have upped the ante in Saamy Square in his constant efforts to push boundaries in making loud films.

 Saamy Square is the sequel to blockbuster Saamy, which was one of the biggest commercial hits in Vikram’s career about 15 years ago.
 While Vikram seems to really enjoy doing loud, brash, and no-brainer films between his Oscar-worthy performances, he has managed little success delivering out-and-out commercial films such as Saamy after 2003.
 Case in point, his previous film Sketch.